St. Ann’s Church, Dawson St, Dublin 2

 The Arts Council of Ireland and Bram Stoker Festival supported the commissioning of a new score by Matthew Nolan for Andrea Mastrovito’s innovative feature film NYsferatu, which will premiere at Bram Stoker Festival 2018.
 Also supported by Goethe-Institut Irland.

-NOTE: This show is not suitable for young children; people aged 12+ will be admitted with a guardian.
+NOTE: This show is not suitable for young children; people aged 14+ will be admitted with a guardian.
+Venue is wheelchair accessible.
 If you have accessibility requirements, please contact our team on firstname.lastname@example.org before purchasing a ticket.

 VIEW ON MAP